freedomofpress/encryption-works/encryption_works.md

 > (1:40:51 PM) Unverified conversation with bradass87 started.

 > (1:41:12 PM) bradass87: hi

 > (1:44:04 PM) bradass87: how are you?

 > (1:47:01 PM) bradass87: im an army intelligence analyst, deployed to eastern baghdad, pending discharge for "adjustment disorder" in lieu of "gender identity disorder"

 > (1:56:24 PM) bradass87: im sure you're pretty busy...

 > (1:58:31 PM) bradass87: if you had unprecedented access to classified networks 14 hours a day 7 days a week for 8+ months, what would you do?

 As you can see from "Unverified conversation with bradass87 started," they were using OTR to encrypt their conversation, but excerpts were published on Wired's website and used as evidence in Manning's trail.
 The reason why?
 Because either Manning and Lamo's OTR clients were logging a copy of their conversations and saving the chat to a hard drive, unencrypted.

 For journalists, logging conversations (either by taking notes or using a tape recorder) is part of the job, but you should know that logging conversations greatly compromises your privacy.
 If the clients hadn't logged OTR conversations by default, it's likely that the above conversation would never have become part of the public record.

 With the release of OTR 4.0 in September 2012, Pidgin stopped logging OTR conversations by default.
 As of July 2015, Adium still logs OTR conversations by default, and you must manually turn off logging yourself in Adium's Preferences pane.

-Freedom of The Press recommends turning off logging unless absolutely necessary.
+We recommend turning off logging by default and saving individual conversations only when necessary.

 ## "Pretty Good Privacy" (PGP) Email Encryption